Caravans and trailers - towing in the UK and abroad

 Can I tow using my car?

-The vehicle you use to pull your trailer must be adequate for the job.
-Simply, you must make sure that your car is as heavy as possible.
-To work this out roughly, experts recommend that the weight of the loaded caravan should not be more than 85% of the car's Kerb Weight - otherwise you may find your caravan 'takes control' of your car.
-However, this is only a rough guide.
+To work this out roughly, experts recommend that the weight of the loaded caravan should not be more than 85% of the car's kerb weight.
+Otherwise you may find your caravan 'takes control' of your car.

-If you’re short on time, there are online towing calculators available so you can work out the maximum weight your car can carry.
+But this is only a rough guide.
+There are online towing calculators available so you can work out the maximum weight your car can carry.

 What tow bar should I use?

-European laws state that if your car was registered before 1st August 1998, you can use a tow bar tested to BS AU 114b.
 However, on younger cars the tow bar must meet the European Union 94/20 directive standard.
 This means that it needs to be ‘type approved’, displaying an approval number and details of the vehicles it’s approved for.

 Do I need to fit new mirrors to my car when I’m towing?

 Yes, legally, you should be able to see clearly an area that is 4 metres wide from the side of and 20 metres behind.
-You can be fined up to £1,000 and get three penalty points for failing to use suitable towing mirrors.

 What should your tyre pressure be when towing?